-- For headaches and tics: Please provide notes about your prior treatment plan, brain imaging report if available and the reason for referring your patient to specialty care.
+- For headaches and tics: Please provide notes about your prior treatment plan, brain imaging report if performed and the reason for referring your patient to specialty care.
 We may not schedule an appointment without this information due to capacity constraints and the need to prioritize access for the most acute needs.
 To learn about managing headache and tic in primary care, please see “Resources for Providers” below.

 - For macrocephaly and babies under 1 year old being referred for neurosurgery: Send head circumference and head growth charts.